Alpherie/haosygg/haosygg/README.md

 #### How to get my IP

-Open logs, scroll to the up and find IP after "Yggdrasil IP:"
+Open logs, scroll up and find IP after "Your IPv6 address is"